WebReflection/domtagger/README.md

   // how to handle cases where content
   // can only be some text
+  // The node is one that can only have text
   text: function (node) {
     return function (textContent) {
       node.textContent = textContent;